TheRealSolidusSnake/RE2R_AP_Client/README.md

 ## IMPORTANT / READ FIRST

 - Wait until you enter RPD to connect to Archipelago.
 This ensures that an item box is loaded.
-- Don't use typewriter teleports to skip either the Helicopter or the Mr. X arrival scenes, or to leave/skip any of the G fights. **YOU WILL SOFTLOCK.**
+- Don't use typewriter teleports to skip either the Helicopter or the Mr. X arrival scenes, or to leave/skip any of the G fights. **YOU WILL HARDLOCK.**
+- Don't enter any non-Ada cutscenes while Ada is following you. **YOU WILL HARDLOCK.**

 ## Install Steps